dydra/replication.js/README.md

 - web application data
   represented as JavaScript objects
   identified by a combination of instance identifier and application key values
-  represented by JavaScript object properties, each of which binds either an atomic
+  described by JavaScript object properties, each of which binds either an atomic
     value, an object, or an array of such
   combined into an active model which is associated with a revision
-  JavaScript proxy objects monitor access to instance fields and propagate
+  JavaScript proxy objects monitor access to instance propertiess and propagate
-    them through the intermediate graphs to the store
+    them to the store

 - persistent data
   represented as a revisioned collection of RDF quads stored in a